dannytranlx/etsbouffe-bot/README.md

-Manga-Tweet-Bot
+ETSBouffe-Tweet-Bot
 =================

-This is a twitter bot that will tweet when a new chapter comes out
+This is a twitter bot that will tweet daily the schedule of food truck in front of ÉTS